-Read this article to find out how we're carefully reopening and operating our campsites with new procedures and cleaning regime to ensure the safety of our guests and staff.
+Read this article to find out how we're operating with new procedures and cleaning regimes to ensure the safety of our guests and staff.

-Thank you for your understanding and patience during these times and for your support of the National Trust.
-We look forward to seeing you back at our campsites very soon.
+Thank you for your understanding and patience at this time and for your support of the National Trust.
+We look forward to seeing you soon.

 How has our cleaning regime changed?

 Our high standards and thorough cleaning processes will continue.
 We'll be increasing the frequency of cleaning the toilets and facilities blocks with more emphasis on sanitising main touch points, such as handles, taps, and other surfaces likely to be touched with water droplets.

 All hand dryers and hair dryers in the facilities blocks can be used.